nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ✻ Cogitated for 8m 18s
 ```
-{{< gen-cap "Code Snippet 15" "Claude Code Implementing Performance Optimisations" >}}
+{{< gen-cap "Code Snippet 14" "Claude Code Implementing Performance Optimisations" >}}

-WE see in *Code Snippet 15* how Claude Code implemented the optimisations systematically, starting with timing instrumentation, then switching to `rapidfuzz`, fixing N+1 queries, and sharing the connection pool.
+We see in *Code Snippet 14* how Claude Code implemented the optimisations systematically, starting with timing instrumentation, then switching to `rapidfuzz`, fixing N+1 queries, and sharing the connection pool.
 The performance improvements are dramatic (according to Claude Code's own measurements).
-I guess the proof is in the pudding as they say, so i switched back to Claude Desktop to run the tests again.
+The proof is in the pudding, as they say, so I switched back to Claude Desktop to rerun the tests.

 ### Re-Testing After Optimisations

+Once again, I asked Claude Desktop to clean out all data except for the `events` table.
+My plan was to re-import registrations and check-ins, followed by the three other import functions.
+That way, I would be able to compare "apples to apples".

+claude-code-9-4.png

+claude-code-9-5.png

+claude-code-9-6.png

+claude-code-9-7.png